J. L. Schellenberg

-John L. Schellenberg (born 1959) is a Canadian philosopher best known for his work in philosophy of religion.
-He has a DPhil in Philosophy from the University of Oxford, and is Professor of Philosophy at Mount Saint Vincent University and Adjunct Professor in the Faculty of Graduate Studies at Dalhousie University, both in Halifax, Nova Scotia.
+John L. Schellenberg (born 1959) is a Canadian philosopher who is best known for his work in philosophy of religion.
+He has earned a Doctor of Philosophy in Philosophy from the University of Oxford, and is Professor of Philosophy at Mount Saint Vincent University and adjunct professor in the Faculty of Graduate Studies at Dalhousie University, both in Halifax, Nova Scotia.

 Schellenberg's early development of an argument from divine hiddenness for atheism has been influential.
-In a subsequent series of books he has arrived at a form of religion called ‘skeptical religion’ which he regards as being compatible with atheism.
-In 2013 the Cambridge University Press journal Religious Studies published a special issue devoted to critical discussion of Schellenberg's philosophy of religion.
+In a subsequent series of books he has formulated a hypothetical form of religious belief which he has called "skeptical religion", which he regards as being compatible with atheism.
+In 2013, the Cambridge University Press journal Religious Studies published a special issue devoted to critical discussion of Schellenberg's philosophy of religion.

+Early life and education

+Schellenberg was born in 1959.
+He graduated from the University of Calgary in 1985 with a BA in religious studies, and received an MA in philosophy from the same institution in 1987.

 Philosophical work

 Divine hiddenness

-Schellenberg's first book, Divine Hiddenness and Human Reason (Cornell University Press, 1993), developed the argument from divine hiddenness (or hiddenness argument) against the existence of God.
+Schellenberg's first book, Divine Hiddenness and Human Reason (Cornell University Press, 1993), developed the argument from divine hiddenness (or hiddenness argument) against the existence of a God.
 Discussion of Schellenberg's argument continues today, in academic journals, anthologies, and other books, as well as online.

 Schellenberg's most recent statement of the hiddenness argument may be summarized as follows.
 A God (construed as a perfect personal being) could not be less than perfectly loving, and a perfectly loving God would always be open to a meaningful conscious relationship with finite persons who are capable of participating in such a relationship and do not resist it.
 This implies that if there is a God, every finite person who fits that description is able to exercise his or her capacity and be part of such a relationship.
 But this cannot be the case unless everyone who fits that description believes that God exists (for to have a conscious relationship with someone you have to believe they exist).
-It follows that if there is a God, there is no one who fits that description and fails to believe that God exists, i.e., there are no ‘nonresistant nonbelievers’.
+It follows that if there is a God, there is no one who fits that description and fails to believe that God exists, i.e., there are no "nonresistant nonbelievers".
 But there are.
 Therefore, there is no God.

 Critics have argued that even a loving God might have reasons to be hidden generated by such things as the requirements of human freedom, human unreadiness for relationship with God, or the religious value of doubt.
 Schellenberg has replied that philosophers have no reason to assume that the persons God would create would be human persons existing in a world like ours, and that there are various ways in which the same good states of affairs to which critics appeal would be capable of being experienced in the context of a relationship with God.